samuelowino/samuelowino/README.md

 ### Well, Hello there 👋

-Am Owino, thank you for visiting my github.
+Am Owino, thank you for visiting my Github.

 <table>
     <tr align="center">